 - Create separate zones in the bathroom based on activity to give it a more purposeful and productive feel.

-- Take the help of a plumber to cover exposed electrical wires to ensure the safety of those using the space.
+- Take the help of a electrician to cover exposed electrical wires to ensure the safety of those using the space.